AJTJ/mempool/README.md

 - Switched it from a `SkipSet` to a `SkipMap` in or to separate ordering logic from stateful logic.
 - It has a separate `reserved` data structure: `DashMap` to store to separate reserved txns from the ordered list of txns.
 - It uses Atomic operations to maintain lock-free transitioning between the `map` and the `reserved` list, ensuring strong, safe concurrency.
-- It also includes an optional eviction policy to manage the memory imprint
+- It also includes an optional eviction policy to manage the memory imprint.
+- A reaper task runs in the background to ensure expired txns are removed from the `reserved` map.

 ## Other improvements
 - The `InternalTransaction` implementation now wraps the payload in an `Arc<[u8]>` which is a much cheaper increment of the reference counter rather than copying all the payload data.